 Birthmarks are marks or lesions present on a baby’s skin at birth.
 These marks can range from small to large; flat to raised; and paler than the surrounding skin or darker, redder, or bluer.
 They can be caused by abnormal numbers of skin pigment cells or by abnormal blood vessels in the skin.
 Some birthmarks go away entirely on their own, and some persist or worsen into adulthood.
 Birthmarks are usually only of cosmetic concern, but certain types of skin lesions pose increased risk for skin cancer later in life or may be indicators of other serious diseases.

-Some very common birthmarks include blue-grey spot (formerly known as Mongolian spot), café au lait macule, salmon patch, and port-wine stain.
+Some very common birthmarks include blue-grey spot (formerly known as Mongolian spot), café au lait spot, salmon patch, and port-wine stain.

 - A flat patch of skin slightly darker and bluer than the surrounding skin, usually found on the lower back or buttocks of an infant.